Go Back Go Back

 • Nulaif Centre, Kilimanjaro, have set up a community hub where youth with disabilities can access sexual and reproductive health services and information as well as income-generating activities.

-• Safe Box, also from Kilimanjaro, are incorporating sexual and reproductive health services into rehabilitation services through a package of “Safe” initiatives such as cards and consultations.
+• Safe Box, also from Kilimanjaro, are incorporating sexual and reproductive health services into rehabilitation services through a package of “Safe” initiatives such as classes, cards and consultations.

 AMUA II – a public/private partnership between UNFPA and Sahara Ventures, with the support of UK Aid – builds on the success of AMUA I, and is in line with UNFPA Tanzania’s priorities to create platforms that give young entrepreneurs in the country the opportunity to design and take to scale innovative and profitable digital solutions and products that expand the possibilities for all youth to fulfil their potential and lead healthier lives.